wsp-sag/Lasso/README.md

 cd ..
 cd Lasso
 pip install -e .
+pre-commit install
 ```

-Note: if you are not part of the project team and want to contribute code bxack to the project, please fork before you clone and then add the original repository to your upstream origin list per [these directions on github](https://help.github.com/en/articles/fork-a-repo).
+*Note: if you are not part of the project team and want to contribute code back to the project, please fork before you clone and then add the original repository to your upstream origin list per [these directions on github](https://help.github.com/en/articles/fork-a-repo).

 ## Documentation